Types of Aid Available- LOANS

 Federal PLUS Loan

 PLUS loans are government-insured, long-term, low-interest loans for eligible parents of dependent, undergraduate students who generally do not qualify for other financial assistance.
 Parents may borrow up to the total cost of their dependent student's education minus any other aid for which the students are eligible.

-PLUS loans have a fixed interest rate of 6.41%.
+PLUS loans borrowed for the 2014-15 year will have an interest rate of 7.21%.
 Repayment begins 60 days after the funds are fully disbursed (usually towards the middle of Spring term), and the repayment term is 10 years.
 Parents have the option of deferring repayment on Parent PLUS loans while the student is in-school and for a six-month grace period after the student graduates or drops below full-time enrollment

 To qualify for a PLUS loan, parents must be a U.S. citizen or an eligible non-citizen, have a valid social security number and pass a credit check.
 The PLUS loan application can be found here.

 For the credit check, parents generally must not have any outstanding tax liens, unpaid judgments, delinquent or defaulted loans, extensive credit card debt, bankruptcy, foreclosure or wage garnishment within the past five years.
 Parents who cannot pass the credit check may still be able to receive a PLUS loan if they know someone who can pass the credit check and is willing to co-sign their loan.